Runaway GO: Runaway GO

 After recording the tracks for what would later become the Runaway GO EP, the band decided that their music was taking a new direction, one which was not best represented by their current name.
 Following some deliberation, they decided to re-emerge as Runaway GO for the release of their debut single, "Alligator", in August 2011.

 All of the tracks on the Runaway GO EP, were recorded at Start Together Studios in Belfast, mixed by Jonathan Shakhovskoy (Beady Eye, U2, Stereophonics) and mastered at Abbey Road by Geoff Pesche.

 "Alligator" and the second single, "Delicate Man", were well received by both the widespread national press and the music critique community.
 Both singles received significant airplay on national radio stations such as BBC Radio One (BBC Introducing with Rory McConnell) and also on popular local stations in their native Northern Ireland (Cool FM, CityBeat, U105), a trend which would continue through all of the band's subsequent releases.
 The band's third single, "Electric", released in conjunction with the debut EP, achieved greater success with national radio.
 The Runaway GO EP was launched in conjunction with Gifted Live at a sold-out show in Belfast's Empire Music Hall on 29 March 2012.
 The gig was streamed online in HD, the first of its kind in Ireland to have done so since the U2 360° Tour.

 "Jump Start" was recorded in August 2012 at Start Together Studios with Shakhovskoy returning to produce.
 It was released on 8 October 2012, accompanied by a successful video and re-designed website designed to tie in with the band's current promotional campaign.
 A further single from the Shakhovskoy sessions, "This Is Real", was released in February 2013 with a similar campaign.
 Runaway GO's debut album was expected to follow in the summer.

 In August 2013, the band were announced as the main support for Bastille on their sold-out Irish tour, including dates at the Ulster Hall and Olympia Theatre in Belfast and Dublin.

-As of December 2013, drummer Javed Love departed the band to pursue a teaching career and look after his daughter.
-Following his departure, the band headed into the studio with producer Mike Mormecha to begin recording their debut album, Alive, which debuted in November of 2015.
+As of December 2013, the band headed into the studio with producer Mike Mormecha to begin recording their debut album, Alive, which debuted in November of 2015.